 Combining paleo and intermittent fasting can help you accelerate your weight loss journey and increase the health benefits of your lifestyle.

 However, if you’re new to paleo – or any other low-carb style of eating – you might feel intimidated by the idea of fasting.
 We get it: going long periods of time without eating doesn’t sound very pleasant.
 Won’t I be hungry?
 How am I supposed to have energy?
-There are many questions surrounding intermittent fasting, and we’re here to tell you why you might want to consider testing it out.
+There are many questions surrounding intermittent fasting.
+We’re here to tell you why you might want to consider testing it out.

 What is fasting?